 The binder uses eight types of data sets.
-Some are required, and the DD statements for all but two use the preassigned ddnames shown in Table 2 on page 33.
+Some are required, and the DD statements for all but two use the preassigned ddnames shown in Table 2.
 The following descriptions give device and data set information for each binder data set.

+Table 2.
+Binder DDNAMES

-Table 2: Binder DDNAMES.
-Data set ddname Required Primary input data set SYSLIN Yes Options data set any name Required when OPTIONS=ddname coded in PARM field of EXEC statement.
+Data set ddname Required Primary input data set SYSLIN Yes Options data set any name Required when OPTIONS = ddname coded in PARM field of EXEC statement.
 IEWPARMS No Automatic call library SYSLIB Only if automatic library call is used Other include library or sequential data set any name Required when referenced on INCLUDE statement Diagnostic output data set SYSPRINT SYSLOUT SYSPRINT is required when using the IEWBLINK entry point.
 Output module library SYSLMOD Required when using the IEWBLINK entry point.
 Alternate output data set SYSTERM Only if the TERM option is specified Output data set for side file (import records used during dynamic binding) SYSDEFSD No

-SYSLIN DD statement

-The SYSLIN DD statement is required.
+SYSLIN DD statement: The SYSLIN DD statement is required.
 This statement describes the primary input data set, which can be a sequential data set, a partitioned data set member, a PDSE member, an in-stream data set, or a z/OS UNIX file.
-If it is a z/OS UNIX file, you must specify the PATH parameter and the FILEDATA parameter must either be unspecified or specified as FILEDATA=BINARY.
+If it is a z/OS UNIX file, you must specify the PATH parameter.